Keyboard shortcuts

 8.1 Topology & Routing

-• Topology is sourced from raft_config.example.json (via config.LoadFile) and reused by scripts, Docker Compose, and the Redis gateway.
+• Topology is sourced from raft_config.example.json (via config.LoadFile) and reused by scripts and Docker Compose as bootstrap metadata.

-• Runtime routing is PD-first: raftstore/client resolves Regions by key through GetRegionByKey and caches route entries for retries.
+• Runtime routing is Coordinator-first: raftstore/client resolves Regions by key through GetRegionByKey and caches route entries for retries.

-• raft_config regions are treated as bootstrap/deployment metadata and are not the runtime source of truth once PD is available.
+• raft_config regions are treated as bootstrap/deployment metadata and are not the runtime source of truth once Coordinator is available.

-• PD is the only control-plane source of truth for runtime scheduling/routing.
+• Coordinator is the only control-plane source of truth for runtime scheduling/routing.

 8.2 Split / Merge